Find Grad Schools

 70% Women

 The 15th most popular school in the country for animal science majors who are seeking their master's degree is Colorado State University - Fort Collins.
 Roughly 32,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,709 per year, while in-state graduate students, on average, pay $10,834 per year.
-For the 2020-2021 academic year, 10 master's degrees were handed out to animal science majors at Colorado State.
+The average in-state tuition for full-time undergraduates is $9,903 per year, while in-state graduate students, on average, pay $10,834 per year.
+During the most recent year for which we have data, 10 people received their master's degree in animal science from Colorado State.
+About 70% of this group were women, and 10% were students from an underrepresented racial-ethnic group.

 #15